-It's easy to make.
+This strawberry yogurt bowl is easy to make.
 It's light.
-It tastes lovely, and the combination of protein, fat and carbohydrate provides satiating energy.
+It tastes lovely, and the combination of protein, fat, and carbohydrates provides satiating energy.
 It takes about five minutes of active time in the kitchen, meaning that you're able to eat wholesome, nourishing foods that don't require a lot of time.

 Mary Bee says